hull-ships/hull-incoming-webhooks/assets/readme.md

 ![Last Webhooks](./docs/last-webhooks.png)

+You can refresh list of last received webhooks by pressing 'refresh' button next to list with last requests.

 ### Previous/Current Tabs

 Right column displays preview of changes that was applied/will be applied to webhook data to update user/account in Hull.